 - Eyelid shade all over the lids with finger.

 - Crease shade on the outer corner and blended with Wet n Wild crease brush.
-Also applied it on lower lash line.
+Also applied it on the lower lash line.

 - Took transition shade on the brush to blend the line between crease shade and eyelid shade.